joemoose/dungeoneers.d20/docs/character.md

 ### Trait Combination Descriptions

-**BBB: The Saint**.
-An everyday hero.
+**BBB: The Hero**.
+An everyday saint.
 Someone who is loved by all and who, in turn, spends their life pursuing making the world better for everyone else, no matter the stakes or the personal reward.

 **BBD: The Mercenary**.
 A fairly good-hearted person who will fight to protect the weak as long as they get something in return.

-**BDB: The Parent**.
-Someone who genuinely cares about and feels deeply for others but is okay with deceiving and manipulating them, as long as it’s for their well-being.
+**BDB: The Judge**.
+Someone who genuinely cares about and feels deeply for others but is fine with deceiving and manipulating them, as long as it’s for their well-being.

 **DBB: The Reluctant Hero**.
 A gritty, down-to-earth type who may appear gruff and cold, even rude on the outside, but who, deep down, truly cares for their friends.

-**DDB: The Politician**.
-Someone who cares for their people but has little regard for outsiders and is willing to do anything to make their country great, no matter the cost.
+**DDB: The Tribal Leader**.
+Someone who cares for their people but has little to no regard for outsiders.
+They are willing to do anything for themselves and their people, no matter the cost to outsiders.

-**DBD: The Prison Guard**.
-A cold protector of the status quo, who cares only for the pay they receive, but who won’t tolerate fighting or exploitation amongst those under their charge.
+**DBD: The Guard**.
+A merciless protector of the status quo, who cares only for the pay they receive, but who won’t tolerate fighting or exploitation amongst those under their charge.

-**BDD: The Spymaster**.
-An expert manipulator who can find and exploit people’s strengths and weaknesses, connecting with them emotionally only to use and abuse them.
+**BDD: The Intelligencer**.
+An expert manipulator who can find and exploit people’s strengths and weaknesses, connecting with them emotionally only to use them.

 **DDD: The Villain**.
-An antisocial, cruel, and greedy person who only cares for their own personal gain and will betray, deceive, and steal to get what they want.
+An antisocial, cruel, greedy person who only cares for personal gain and will betray, deceive, or steal to get what they want.

 As you adventure and further develop your character, these starting traits may well change.